Position

 How to become a Houseman?

-Becoming a Houseman is a rewarding career choice for those interested in medicine.
+Becoming a Houseman is a rewarding career path for those interested in medicine.
 This role involves working in hospitals, providing care to patients.
 It requires dedication and a strong commitment to learning.
 Follow these steps to start your journey as a Houseman.

 1. Complete a medical degree.

-2. Pass the necessary exams.
+2. Pass the necessary medical exams.

-3. Apply for a residency program.
+3. Apply for residency programs.

 How long does it take to become a Houseman?